YawBoah/MyJoyOnline/README.md

 ## Acknowledgments

-This project was created as part of a web development course under the guidance of [Tutor's Name].
-Special thanks to [Tutor's Name] for providing this project.
+This project was created as part of a web development course under the guidance of Yasir Sani.
+Special thanks to Yasir Sani for providing this project.

 ---

-Replace `yourusername` and `Your Name` with your actual GitHub username and name.
-Additionally, replace the live demo link and customize the README as needed.